abhijit86k/finance-bomse/README.md

 The output lists all quote fetch methods and should include "bomse"

-Them to test quote fetch using bomse, run
+Then, to test quote fetch using bomse, run

 $./BOMTest.pl